huyphams/HPFastTouchButtonObjC/README.md

 ### Use

-HPFastTouchButton has the same protocols with UIButton in UIKit.
+HPFastTouchButtonObjC has the same protocols with UIButton in UIKit.

 ## Contact